Automotive Emission Control Systems help control gas fumes and cleans engine producing air.

 Automotive engine-generated pollutants come from three sources:

 - Tailpipe exhaust

-- Fuel vapors that evaporate from the fuel tank
+- Fuel vapours that evaporate from the fuel tank

 Air pollution gases produced by car engines consist of:

 - Carbon dioxide